 Liverpool’s trip to Russia for Europa League Group stage match against Rubin Kazan on Thursday could ruin them and the Eagles can take full advantage when they return to Premier League action to meet Palace.

-Having a partnership with online casino games Mansion Group to become club’s new official main sponsor, Crystal Palace need to win this weekend game if they want to get in the top four spot.
+Crystal Palace need to win this weekend game if they want to get in the top four spots.

-Having a pacy full backs and superb wingers would be a bonus.
-It is expected Palace would take an advantage of Reds’ trip to Russia but there are no easy games anymore in the Premier League.
+Having pacy full-backs and superb wingers would be a bonus.
+It is expected Palace would take advantage of Reds’ trip to Russia but there are no easy games anymore in the Premier League.

 Meanwhile, Crystal Palace winger Yannick Bolasie is looking forward to face Liverpool after his side drew 0-0 with Manchester United at Selhurst Park on Saturday afternoon.

 The Congolese midfielder is now anticipating for another high profile game next weekend, he told the club’s official website: “It’s going to be a tough game up there, but if we start the way we did [against United], then I think we’ve got a chance.”